sergei-mironov/litrepl/docs/usage/general-concepts.md

 completely.
 The following command-line arguments change this behavior:

 * `--propagate-sigint` will catch SIGINT and re-send it to the currently running interpreter process.
-If the interpreter supports it, it pauses the current execution with something like `KeyboardInterrupt` exception (for the Python case) and release the code section reader process, causeing litrepl to return quickly.
+If the interpreter supports it, it halts the code execution with something like `KeyboardInterrupt` exception (in the Python case) and release the section reader process, making litrepl return quickly.
 * `--detach-on-sigint` will catch SIGINT and emulate the internal timeout event asking Litrepl to print the continuation `[LR:...]` tag and exit quickly.
 The background interpreter will not be affected.
+This mode is enabled by most of the Vim evaluation commands.

 #### Attaching Interpreter Sessions